Computation graph API#

 far we have not shown how to define the operations represented by each node.

-Therefore, we will take a closer look at the Node
+Therefore, we will take a closer look at the Node constructor and its

 arguments: